Mojo24x7/SD1.5_rknn_3588_euler/README.txt

 This repository contains only code and runtime logic.
 All heavy assets (RKNN models, Super-Resolution, GFPGAN weights) are hosted separately on Hugging Face.

+Since it is NOT LCM but Euler- takes much more time to generate -approximately 4-5 minutes , depending on number of steps etc. but also high quality images.
+Right now only 512x512 generation is possible but can upscale 4X using the built in fucntions.

+For faster but a little not lifelike images LCM method can be used . url : https://docs.radxa.com/en/rock5/rock5b/app-development/rknn_toolkit_lite2_stable-diffusion

 ---

 ## Hardware target